Bain Capital: Since 2008

 In February 2018, Bain Capital Private Equity agreed to acquire Dutch stroller brand Bugaboo International.
 In March 2018, Bain Capital purchased a 20% stake in Tower Ltd from Australian financial conglomerate Suncorp.
 In January 2019, Bain Capital purchased a majority stake in technology consultancy Brillio.

 In October 2018, Bain Capital Private Equity and Bain Capital Life Sciences committed $350 million to a new biopharmaceutical company Cerevel Therapeutics.
 However, only $250 million of the committed amount was drawn.
 A deal was announced in December 2023 to sell the firm to AbbVie for $8.7 billion which put Bain's 36.5% stake in Cerevel to about $2.7 billion giving a tenfold return on investment.

 In June 2020, Bain Capital purchased Virgin Australia.
 In October 2020, it was reported that the company was negotiating a takeover of UK-based insurance company Liverpool Victoria (LV=).
 The potential deal could have a value of over £530 million, an amount set to provide a windfall payout to LV='s customers.

 In November 2021, the company invested $200 million into Mixpanel.
 Bain Capital invested in health insurance brokerage firm Enhance Health.
 On November 5, 2021, it was reported that Bain Capital planned to list Brillio on the NASDAQ, with an IPO of valuation $3 billion or more, including debt.
 Bain Capital also invested $200 million into When I Work, a scheduling platform created by Drive Capital.

 In August 2023, Bain Capital took private Chindata Group Holdings, a data center company based in Beijing, in a deal valued at approximately $3.2 billion.

 In December 2023, Infroneer Holdings, a Japanese civil engineering group, had disclosed its intent to acquire Japan Wind Development from Bain Capital for an estimated $1.4 billion.

+2024–Present: Recent developments

 In April 2024, the firm and 11North Partners announced the formation of a partnership for the acquisition and operation of open-air retail centres throughout the US and Canada.

 In June 2024, TechCrunch reported Bain Capital was acquiring, and taking private, cloud-based education software vendor PowerSchool, which helps more than 3000 educational institutions "manage operations such as enrollment, grades, attendance and communications with parents and students."
 On October 1, 2024, Bain announced it had completed the purchase and conversion.

 On 14 April 2025, it was announced that Bain Capital had agreed a deal to sell British insurer Esure to Belgian insurer Ageas for €1.510bn.

+In March 2025, Bain Capital agreed to acquire the supermarket and specialty store businesses of Seven & i Holdings in Japan.

+In November 2025, Bain Capital was reported to have sold a block of shares in Coherent Corp. valued at up to US$1.14 billion.